evilgeniuscreative/venues/README.md

 # venues-list
-A list of music venues in (hopefully) the US or at least a portion of it.
+Using APIs from Ticketmaster and SeatGeek to create a list of music venues in (hopefully) the US or at least a portion of it.

+# Stretch Goals
+Google maps
+Searchability by venue name or zip code